What role do volunteers play?

 - Sit with or read to patients

-- Help with meals or shopping
+- Help with meals/shopping/attending appointments or transport

 - Give hand/foot massages